RooieRakkert/ml_resources_references/README.md

 - Machine Learning brings you **predictions**.
 - AI will perform **actions** based on aforementioned knowledge.

 - The AI effect; *Everytime we figure out a piece of it, it stops being magical.
-We say; 'Oh, its just a computation.'*
+We say; 'Oh, its just a computation.'* (Rodney Brooks)

 ## Overview